mog96/curis-2017-poster/README.md

 I propose such a solution as follows:
 - Introduce a new TLV type called MLE Extension TLV.
+- The value of this TLV comprises two 16-bit values: one representing the total byte length of the payload of this MLE message, the other representing the total byte length of the unfragmented MLE message payload.
+This TLV must be included in each MLE message composing a fragmented MLE message.
 ```
 +--------------+--------------+-----------------------------------------------------------+
 |              |              |                           Value                           |